SILCC -- VIII: The impact of far-ultraviolet radiation on star formation and the interstellar medium: Discussion

-In summary, this study highlights the significant impact of varying ISRF conditions on the ISM's thermodynamic properties and emphasises the necessity of accurately modelling the FUV radiation field to resolve the ISM's gas phases.
+This study highlights the significant impact of varying ISRF conditions on the ISM's thermodynamic properties.
+It emphasises the necessity of accurately modelling the FUV radiation field to resolve the ISM's gas phases.
 Nevertheless, the impact of the FUV radiation field on massive star formation is negligible for systems at solar metallicity when also accounting for additional stellar feedback mechanisms.
 It was demonstrated in \citet{Rathjen2021} that HII regions created by hydrogen-ionising radiation might be the strongest regulator of massive star formation.
 Another important component in dispersing massive star-forming regions could be the momentum input from wind-blown bubbles of massive stars \citep[see e.g.][]{Weaver1977}.
 However, this has not yet been convincingly demonstrated in ISM scale experiments, most likely due to lacking numerical resolution \citep{Lancaster2024}.
+Recent experiments \citep[e.g.][]{Rathjen2021, Lahen2023}, find massive star wind feedback has only minor importance for the regulation of star formation, compared to SNe and ionising radiation.